Cavity-induced bifurcation in classical rate theory: Rate theory

 The macroscopic behaviour is obtained from Eq.~\eqref{eq:bare:meq} by noting that the expectation value of the number of systems in the left well is given by $N_{L} = \sum_j p_j$.
 If the transition rates are independent of the system $j$, we find

-In the following, we describe some cases where such a macroscopic equation is not well-defined.
+In the following, we show that this approach has to be extended when the molecules have varying couplings to the cavity.

 Often, the transition rates are assumed to be independent of $p_j$ and time, i.e., constants.
-In such a case, to comply with thermodynamics, the rates must obey the detailed balance $\Gamma_{LR}/\Gamma_{RL} = e^{\beta \sigma}$ where $\beta = 1/k_B T$ is the inverse temperature and $\sigma = V(-a/2) - V(a/2)$ corresponds to the potential energy difference between the different states.
-The rate equation then describes thermalization to the Boltzmann distribution.
+Physically, this is motivated by separation of time scales.
+We assume the transitions to happen so rarely that the molecules manage to relax and their environment lose any information before the next transition~\cite{hanggi1990reaction}.
+We consider the thermal activation regime, the ratio between the potential energy barrier and the temperature~$k_B T$ controls the rate of transitions and should then be sufficiently large.
+This is in contrast with the quantum tunneling regime where the energy barrier height is compared to the resonant frequency inside the potential well~\cite{kansanen2023theory}.
+In such a case, to comply with thermodynamics, the rates must obey the detailed balance $\Gamma_{LR}/\Gamma_{RL} = e^{\beta \sigma}$ where $\beta = 1/k_B T$ is the inverse temperature and $\sigma = V(-a/2) - V(a/2)$ corresponds to the potential bias between the different states~(Fig.~\ref{fig:potential}).
+The rate equation then describes thermalization to the Boltzmann distribution with $p_j = N_L/N = 1/(1 + e^{\beta\sigma})$.

-We use a model where the coupling of the molecules to the vacuum field leads to a state-dependent modification of the rates in Eq.~\eqref{eq:bare:meq}.
+The coupling of the molecules to the vacuum field leads to a state-dependent modification of the rates in Eq.~\eqref{eq:bare:meq}.
 This is caused by the effective interaction between the different molecules mediated by the cavity.
-Before deriving the modification explicitly, we write this statement formally as $\Gamma_{\mu\nu} = \Gamma^0_{\mu\nu} r_{\mu\nu}(N_{L})$ where $r_{\mu\nu}(N_{L})$ represents the rate modification caused by the vacuum field which may be expected to be a function of $N_{L}$ and not of the individual $p_j$'s.
-The subsequent solution of the rate modifications $r_{\mu\nu}$ is the main result of this work from which the polaritonic effects follow.
+Before deriving the modification explicitly, we write this statement formally as $\Gamma_{\mu\nu}^j = \Gamma^0_{\mu\nu} r_{\mu\nu}^j(N_{L})$ where $r_{\mu\nu}^j(N_{L})$ represents the rate modification caused by the vacuum field which may be expected to be a function of $N_{L}$ and not of the individual $p_j$'s.
+The subsequent solution of the rate modifications $r_{\mu\nu}^j$ is the main result of this work from which the cavity-induced collective effects follow.